Vanisa23/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this contains the commands to various shell permissions
+This script will list shell permissions